Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Essential derived lengths and nilpotency classes

-\begin{proof} By the definition, $H$ can be regarded as a subgroup of the group of unipotent upper triangular matrices in $\GL(N,\C)$ for a suitable $N$.
+\begin{proof} By~\cite[\S 17.5]{Hum}, $H$ can be regarded as a subgroup of the group of unipotent upper triangular matrices in $\GL(N,\C)$ for a suitable $N$.
 Let $\overline{H} \subseteq \GL(N,\C)$ be the algebraic Zariski closure of $H$.
-Then $\overline{H}$ is still unipotent and hence connected~\cite[Exercise 15.5.6]{Hum}.
+Then $\overline{H}$ is still a unipotent subgroup of $\GL(N,\C)$ and hence connected~\cite[Exercise 15.5.6]{Hum}.

 Let $H \supseteq H^{(1)} \supseteq H^{(2)} \supseteq \cdots$ be the derived series of $H$.
-Then, ${\overline{H}}^{(i)}$ is equal to $\overline{H^{(i)}}$, the algebraic Zariski closure of $H^{(i)}$, see e.g. ~\cite[Proof of Lemma 2.1(2)]{Og06}.
+Then, ${\overline{H}}^{(i)}$ is equal to $\overline{H^{(i)}}$, the algebraic Zariski closure of $H^{(i)}$, see \emph{e.g.}~\cite[Proof of Lemma 2.1(2)]{Og06}.
 It follows that the derived length of $H$ is equal to that of $\overline{H}$.